How to make Moroccan Mint Tea: recipe, serving and culture

 - Spoon for stirring

-- Small tea glasses for serving
+- Small Moroccan tea glasses, or other heatproof glasses for serving

 - Tray (optional) for tea glasses and teapot